raumzeitlabor/rzl-homepage/README.md

 [![Build Status](https://travis-ci.org/raumzeitlabor/rzl-homepage.svg?branch=master)](https://travis-ci.org/raumzeitlabor/rzl-homepage)
 [![DevDependency Updates](https://david-dm.org/raumzeitlabor/rzl-homepage/dev-status.svg)](https://david-dm.org/raumzeitlabor/rzl-homepage#info=devDependencies&view=table)

-To try out the new version, visit the [test installation](https://new.raumzeitlabor.de) (updated automatically with each commit, checked every minute).

 *This repository is rather large (about 200MB at the time of writing) because everything (including images) is included.
 The initial cloning therefore takes a few seconds (depending on your Internet connection).*